In every society that has different classes of people, there are different effective laws for each group.

 She resisted all his advances and told him at every step she was not interested.

 One night he drove past her in his police car and offered her a ride.
 She declined.
 He ‘arrested’ her, handcuffed her, took her to a remote spot and ended by killing her and dumping her body.
-Many people in town had a good idea that he was guilty.
+Many people in town had a good idea that he was guilty, including those Natives that saw him arrest her.
 Of course the Native population was not represented in the police department, nor anywhere else in the legal system aside from a few highly paid token representatives.
 Despite widespread knowledge of evidence he was involved, the officer was not arrested for several weeks, then was almost acquitted until finally local publicity forced a conviction.

 Would that town have done better to respect that Native woman's definition of rape?
 Probably.
 In fact her attitude is becoming the predominant attitude in the U.S.